21 Important Things to Do Before an International Trip

-Planning a big overseas trip–maybe even for the first or second time–and trying to put together the perfect international travel checklist to ensure you don’t forget anything before you leave?
+Planning a big overseas trip, maybe even for the first or second time, and trying to decide exactly what you need to do before leaving?

 Kate Storm and Jeremy Storm Travel Couple in Bangkok, Thailand